se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 The `@Component` tag is used to mark a component.
 It provides the metadata that determines how the component is processed during runtime.

 * The use of `selector: app-person` is how Angular identifies this component in a template.
 For instance, if the `<app-person>` tag is encountered in any template across the project, Angular instantiates the `PersonComponent` and renders the view defined by the template `./person.component.html`.
+Let us see an example.

+The template for `app.component.html`

 * The `person.name` used in the template, refers to the name property defined in the above component.